 The UK economy grew by 4.8% between April and June, according to official figures, as most businesses emerged from lockdown.

-According to the information provided by the Office for National Statistics, the expansion in the gross domestic product (GDP) was fuelled by retail, restaurants, and hotels.
+According to the information provided by the Office for National Statistics, the expansion in gross domestic product (GDP) was fuelled by retail, restaurants and hotels.